KAVIRAJec/AWS-Learnings/07-AWS-Storage-Services/01-S3/README.md

    - **NOTE**: an IAM principal can access S3 object if,
       - IAM User Permissions allowed OR Resource Policy allowed.
       - AND There is no explicit deny in either policy.
-- **Encryption**: S3 supports server-side encryption (SSE) to protect data at rest.
-You can use AWS Key Management Service (KMS) or S3-managed keys (SSE-S3) for encryption.
 - **Gateway Endpoints**: S3 supports VPC endpoints, allowing you to access S3 without going through the public internet through Internet Gateway.
 This is useful to access S3 from private subnets securely.
 - **Blocked Public Access**: By default, S3 blocks public access to buckets and objects(Additional layer of security).
 You can configure bucket policies or ACLs to allow public access if needed.
 Even while creating bucket you turned off block public access, it will still be blocked by default.
 You need to explicitly allow public access using bucket policies.
 - **S3TA(S3 Transfer Acceleration)**: A feature that speeds up the upload and download of files from S3 bucket to clients by using Amazon CloudFront's globally distributed edge locations.
 It is useful for transferring large files over long distances.